DhruvSrivastava-16/CRUD-RestfulAPI-Demo/README.md

 # Demo of the RESTful API I made for the hostel management system.

-#### Since the real application is  property of Mahindra University, I couldn't share the actual code files
+#### Since the real application is the property of Mahindra University, I can't share it publically

 Implementing CRUD operations on PostgreSQL database on a Node.js application with a server made using Express.js